 The open-circuit system is seldom used because it can be interfered with.
-For instance, a cut in a wire will render the complete system inoperative, whereas such a break in the series circuit of a circulating-current (closed-circuit) system will immediately set an alarm-bell ninging.
+For instance, a cut in a wire will render the complete system inoperative, whereas such a break in the series circuit of circulating-current (closed-circuit) system will immediately set an alarm-bell ringing.
 Supplies are sometimes from the mains, but in this instance a standby-battery supply is provided in the event of a power failure.
 Alarm bells are often installed in a place inaccessible to unauthorized persons, and outside the building.

-Another type of call alarm system is the watchman's supervisory service.
-It is designed to provide a recorded indication of the visits of watchmen or guards to different pans of a building in the course of the duty round.
+Another type of call alarm system is the watchman's supervisory service. it is designed to provide a recorded indication of the visits of watchmen or guards to different pans of a building in the course of the duty round.
 The system uses a clock movement of the impulse, synchronous-time controlled a.c. or 8-day clockwork type installed at each contact station throughout the building.
 Each station has a box with a bell push operated by the insertion of a special key.
-Operation of the contacts energizes an electromagnetic ally-operated marker which records the time of the visit on a paper marked off in hours.
-In some systems, an alarm is given after a predetermined time if the watchman fails to 'clock in' at any contact station.
-Luminous call systems are used instead of bells.
+Operation of the visit on a paper marked off in hours.
+In some systems, an alarm is given after a predeternined time if the watchman fails to 'clock in' at any contact station.

+Luminous call systems are used instead of helis.
 These Systems use color lights, which summon staff to fulfill a service duty.
 They are largely used in hospitals and hotels.
 When the bell push is pressed in any position in the building, a small lamp lights in a duty room to indicate the general area from which the call has come.
 Alternatively, a lamp outside the call room lights and remains so until an attendant extinguishes it by operating a reset push located just outside the room.
-Some systems incorporate a single-stroke bell.
+Some systems incorporate a singlestroke bell.
 Call and indicating circuitry is also incorporated in lift systems.